karaposu/ParseLocationFromNaturalLanguage/README.md

 ## Features

 - **Single-step parsing**
-  Convert phrases like “rich Europe and rich EMEA countries” directly into a flat list of country names.
+  Converts phrases like “rich Europe and rich EMEA countries” directly into a flat list of country names.
 - **Configurable LLM backend**
   Defaults to OpenAI’s API but can be extended to other LLM providers.
 - **Lightweight dependency**